Tobias-Kohn/pyPMatch/README.md

 #### Roadmap

 - Support for lists, tuples, iterators, etc.  Must be (mostly) compatible with Python's current `a, b, *c = A` syntax
-- Support for regular expressions
-- Support for string matching
+- Full support for regular expressions and string matching
 - Further narrow the translation/compiling of `case` statements to where it is clearly meant to be one
 - Pattern matching through function decorators
+- Raise error if no match is found
 - Test suites
 - Documentation, tutorials